EliaKobayashi/Dietary_Application_Project/README.md

         db.close()
         self.parent.current = "HomePage"
 ```
 After setting up the tables in the database, we have to put values inside.
 For the User table, this is done in the register method.
-This is so that when users click the button called register in the Register Screen, the inputted values will be saved in the Users table.
+This is so that when users click the button called register in the RegisterScreen, the inputted values will be saved in the Users table.
 By inputting the information inputted by the users in the paranthesis next to "db.create_new_user", values will be saved in the database.

 ```.py
     def create_new_input(self, protein, fats, carbohydrates, calories, date_picked): self.cursor.execute(f"INSERT into nutrient values('{protein}','{fats}','{carbohydrates}','{calories}','{date_picked}');")
         self.connection.commit()
 ```
-The method create_new_input is used later in the input screen to input new values into the nutrient table.
+The same thing goes for inputting nutrients values.
+A method, called "create_new_input", is created in the "database" class to insert new values into the nutrient table.
+This method is used later on in the InputScreen.

 ```.py
     def on_save(self, value):